eove/orca/docs/workflow/offline_vault_ceremony.md

 > All cables attached to the machine should be evaluated, especially USB-C power supplied.

 To check the key:
-- Before inserting the USB stick, the `stick owner` switches the physical button of the key to *read-only*
+- Before inserting the USB stick, the `stick owner` switches the physical button of the stick to *read-only*
 - *While switched to read-only*, the 👀`observer`'s computer is booted on the USB stick a first time, just to make sure that this machine can boot successfully on the *ephemeral vault*.
 When booting finishes, an error message will appear indicating that the USB stick is *read-only*, this is expected.
 - If successful, the 👀`observer`'s machine can be shutdown.
 - The following steps must be performed without booting on the USB stick, with the USB stick still in *read-only* mode, and directly on the installed Linux OS of the 👀`observer`'s computer.
-- An environment variable `Niso` should be set with the correct value, then the key is verified by the 👀`observer` (number of partitions, *N<sub>iso</sub>* checksum):
+- An environment variable `Niso` should be set with the correct value, then the key is verified by the 💻`operator` (number of partitions, *N<sub>iso</sub>* checksum):
 ```bash
 sudo fdisk -l /dev/sda &&\
  sudo dd if=/dev/sda bs=512 skip=1 count=$(expr $Niso / 512) |\